“Composting really is a Gardener’s best kept ~dirty~ little secret.” Connie Oliveaux

-That topic is compost… the black gold of the garden!
+Compost is the black gold of the garden.

 In a previous article, we covered how to keep your composting microbes happy through the colder seasons.
-In another extensive article, we looked at all types of compost bins from store-bought to DIY models.
-We were a little skeptical of the fancy rotating compost bins, but our readers who own them commented how the ones they had worked great.
+In another article, we looked at all types of compost bins from store-bought to DIY models, from kitchen counter compost containers to outdoor tumblers.
+We built our own 3-bin system and were a little skeptical of the fancy rotating compost bins, but our readers who own them have commented how the ones they had worked great.

 One of our reasons for skepticism is the issue of composting in a single container and dumping or mixing fresh refuse in with the old so that there’s never a complete breakdown.
 With a multi-bin pile system (such as the Three Bin method we cited in the earlier article), you are able to segregate the fresh, the mostly composted, and the totally composted material.